rafaelmourato/wiki_css50/README.md

 Rafael Mourato (Rafael.mourato@hotmail.com) - Student of Informational Systems at Federal University of Pernambuco.

 ### License
-This project is for educational purposes only and is not affiliated with Google Inc.
+This project is for educational purposes only and is not affiliated with Wikipedia.